 Mat is a man of many talents – he’s a musician, an artist and a researcher, working solo and in conjunction with creative partner Holly Herndon, and the record label PAN.
 He teaches at NYU’s Clive Davis Institute, and serves on the board of the music streaming platform co-operative Resonate.is.

-Mazen holds a Ph.D. in Neuroscience, researching Consciousness and Physical, Emotional & Mental Health.
-He works in the fields of Emotional & Psychological Education, Music Therapy & Sound Healing, Energetic Healing, Trauma and Meditation.
+Mazen holds a Ph.D. in Neuroscience, researching Consciousness and Physical, Emotional & Mental Health, and works in the fields of Emotional & Psychological Education, Music Therapy & Sound Healing, Energetic Healing, Trauma and Meditation.
+Mazen co-founded Tantric Energetics with Krisana Locke, a platform for transformation which specializes in individual self improvement and self-healing.

 Neuroscientist Mendel Kaelen is passionate about understanding mental health and well-being.
 He is co-founder and CEO of Wavepaths, a venture that unifies immersive arts, psychotherapies and intelligent technologies into a new model of care.
 He holds a PhD in neuroscience from Imperial College London, and his pioneering research champions the central role of music in psychedelic therapy.
 His work has been featured in Rolling Stone, TEDx, Nature News, San Francisco Chronicles and Vice Motherboard.